Image of Karan Talwar

 Representative matters

-• A large energy multinational in a complex construction dispute worth over US$ 1 billion with a contractor in connection with a megaproject for an oil and gas facility in Central Asia.
-The dispute includes issues of delay and defects.
+• A large energy multinational in a complex dispute worth over US$ 1 billion with a contractor in connection with a megaproject for an oil and gas facility in Central Asia.
+The dispute includes issues of delay, defects and oil production forecasting.
 English law applies.

 • A South Asian employer of a US$5 billion refinery and petrochemical project in an arbitration with its consortium of contractors, in relation to costs arising out of disruption to the design works phase and delays to mechanical completion.
 English law applies.*

-• A South Asian sports governing body in a payment dispute relating to an alleged breach of a tax-indemnity under a sports event host agreement.
+• A South Asian sports governing body in a payment dispute relating to an alleged breach of a tax-indemnity under a sports event hosting agreement.
 English law applies.*

 * Denotes prior firm experience.